-Public debt accumulation is a social problem in some developed countries.
-After the financial shocks in 2008, the pace of public debt accumulation has accelerated.
-It is predicted that the general government gross financial liabilities (public debt stock) per Gross Domestic Product (GDP) of OECD countries in all will be almost 100% in 2012.
-Particularly, the accumulation of public debt stock in Japan will be more than 200% of GDP in 2012.
+Public debt accumulation is a social problem in many economically developed countries.
+After the financial shocks that occurred in 2008, the pace of public debt accumulation has accelerated.
+General government gross financial liabilities (public debt stock) compared to the Gross Domestic Product (GDP) of OECD countries reached almost 100% in 2012 (Fig. 1).
+Perhaps more importantly, the accumulation of the public debt stock in Japan became greater than 200% of GDP in 2012.